abrahaamv/ifinallywill/docs/implementation/WORKFLOW.md

 **Standard Request**: "Update all docs and get ready for next phase"

-This triggers the following automated workflow:
+This triggers the following auUpdate all docs and get ready for next phase"tomated workflow:

 ### 2. Phase Completion Documentation